 What is your haven?

-My personal haven is being out in nature.
+My personal haven is being out in nature, preferably in the mountains.
 It nurtures the mind, body and soul.
 The Japanese call it “forest bathing.”
-My favorite place to be is in the mountains during the fall and winter months.
-Beauty is standing at the top of the mountain on an early winter morning, experiencing the hush of new-fallen snow.
+There is nowhere I would rather be than standing at the top of the mountain on an early winter morning experiencing the hush of new-fallen snow.

 BEGINNER.
 Build the foundation of your yoga practice as you develop a physical and mental connection with the breath.
 Fusing the concepts of Hatha and Vinyasa, each class focuses on mindfulness, meditation, sun salutations, postures, alignment and introduces yoga philosophies.